 Labor, Birth, and Immediate Postpartum: 35%

 Well-Baby Care: 5%

 The Certification Task Force met for a final time at the MANA Conference in Traverse City, Michigan, in the fall of 1998.
 All midwives attending were invited to give direction and advice to the NARM Board on the certification program.
 Based on these recommendations, NARM reorganized the Certification Process into two distinct parts: Education and Certification.
 The educational portion could be completed in three ways: through graduation from a MEAC or AMCB (formerly the ACC) accredited program, through legal recognition from a state or province that has been evaluated for educational equivalency from NARM, or through the Portfolio Evaluation Process (PEP).
-The PEP application evaluates education through apprenticeship, special circumstances, or international programs, and includes verification of supervised experience and the hands-on Skills Assessment.
+The PEP application evaluates education through apprenticeship, special circumstances, or international programs, and includes verification of supervised experience.
 All candidates must have their education validated by one of the above routes before proceeding to the Certification Examination (the NARM Written Examination).

 In accordance with state of the art psychometric procedures, the Job Analysis was repeated in an updated form in 2001 and again in 2009.
 The Job Analysis resulted in minor changes in the test specifications.
 The lack of major changes was a significant sign that the job of the midwife is something that does not change rapidly.
 This evidence will allow more prolonged periods between Job Analyses.
 The NARM Written Exam is revised every two years and reflects the knowledge and skills identified on the most recent Job Analysis.
 At least two test forms are in use at any give time, so that repeaters may take a different form on retake.